kenoxa/beamwind/packages/beamwind/README.md

 ### Function Signature

 It is possible to invoke beamwind in a multitude of different ways.
-The `cx` function can take **_any_** number of arguments, each of which can be an Object, Array, Boolean, Number, or String.
+The `cx` function can take **_any_** number of arguments, each of which can be an Object, Array, Boolean, Number, String or [inline plugins](#inline-plugins).
 This feature is based on [clsx](https://www.npmjs.com/package/cslx).

 > **Important**: _Any_ falsey values are discarded!
 > Standalone Boolean values are discarded as well.